remlapmot/remlapmot.github.io/content/post/2025-02-22-checking-packages-and-practicals/index.en.Rmd

 ---
-title: "Checking your packages and practicals run throughout the year with GitHub Actions"
+title: "Automate checking that your R packages and practicals run throughout the year with GitHub Actions"
 author: Package Build
 date: '2025-02-24'
 slug: checking-packages-and-practicals